-Colbún has worked intensely on developing a social bond that will allow it to work together with neighboring communities and society in general.
+Colbún has worked intensely in developing a social bond that will allow it to work together with neighboring communities and society in general.
 The basic challenge is to generate conditions for the communities to be better off with the projects than without them.
-In order to achieve the above, we focused our efforts on beginning a process of citizen participation and generating trust at the early stages of our projects, maintaining an open and transparent presence in the communities during their entire life cycle (design, construction and operation).
+In order to achieve the above, we have focused our efforts on beginning a process of citizen participation and generating trust at the early stages of our projects and maintaining through their entire life cycle.